Cloudouble/element/README.md

-# CloudoubleElement
+# Element
-Simple framework to make custom HTML elements easier to manage, includes simple inheritance of elements from any other element.
+Use, extend, inherit and author custom HTML components with simple definition files.

 ## Installation
-* include the script tag for the element.js file, it creates a window.Cloudouble.Element object
+* include the script tag for the element.js file, it creates a window.Element object
 ```
 <script src="https://cdn.jsdelivr.net/gh/cloudouble/element@1.3.0/element.min.js"></script>
 ```
-* the following is automatically injected into the HEAD of your page to stop undefined elements displaying while ```element.js``` is being loaded:
+* the following is automatically prepended to the HEAD of your page to stop undefined elements displaying while ```element.js``` is being loaded:

 ```
 :not(:defined) {